BastilleBSD/bastille/docs/chapters/configuration/usage.rst

   Use "bastille COMMAND -h|--help" for more information about a command.
   Use "bastille -c|--config FILE COMMAND" to specify a non-default config file.
   Use "bastille -v|--version" for version information.
-  Use "bastille -p|--plugin PLUGIN PLUGIN_COMMAND" to run a custom plugin.
   Use "bastille -q|--quiet COMMAND" to supress Bastille-specific output.
   Use "bastille -x|--debug COMMAND" to enable debug mode.